ovangle/google_cloud_datastore/README.md

 ### Filesystem storage ###

-An additional example demonstrating how the cloud datastore can be used for storage of file-like objects see
+An additional example demonstrating how the cloud datastore can be used for storage of file-like objects see `example/file_storage.dart`.

+For a more thorough implementation of file storage using the google cloud datastore, see the related package, `cloud_filesystem`.

 ## Limitiations ##